Nord University

-Nord University (Nord universitet; Nuortta universitiehtta; Noerhte universiteete) is a state university in the Nordland and Trøndelag counties of Norway.
-The university has 11,000 students at study locations in Northern and Central Norway, with main campuses in Bodø, the capital of the county of Nordland, and Levanger, a university town located on the south shore of the Trondheim Fjord.
-Further campuses are located in Mo i Rana, Namsos, Nesna, Sandnessjøen, Steinkjer, Stjørdal, and Vesterålen.
+Nord University (Nord universitet; Nuortta universitiehtta; Noerhte universiteete) is a state university in Nordland and Trøndelag counties of Norway.
+As of 2024, it is the second-largest research and educational institution in Northern Norway with more than 11,000 students at study locations in Northern and Central Norway, with main campuses in Bodø, the capital of the county of Nordland, and Levanger, a university town on the south shore of the Trondheim Fjord.
+Other campuses are located in Mo i Rana, Namsos, Nesna, Sandnessjøen, Steinkjer, Stjørdalshalsen, and Vesterålen.

-The university is committed to a broad scope of educational and research programmes, with a focus on blue and green growth, innovation and entrepreneurship, as well as welfare, health and education.
+The university is committed to educational and research programmes, with a focus on blue and green growth, innovation and entrepreneurship, as well as welfare, health and education.
 Nord University offers 180 programmes within both academic and professional studies, including aquaculture, sociology, business education, nurse education, and teacher education.

-The university is named after the Norwegian word for North, Nord, in order to emphasise its devotion to northern regions.
-A member of the University of the Arctic, Nord University is a hub in the international network of universities offering circumpolar studies.
+The university is named after the Norwegian word for North, Nord, to emphasise its devotion to northern regions.
+As a member of the University of the Arctic, an international cooperative network with an interest in promoting education and research in the Arctic, Nord University serves as a hub offering circumpolar studies and participating in the exchange program north2north.